msayson/msayson.github.io/README.md

 For example, to update the `github-pages` gem and its dependency tree, run `bundle update github-pages`, which will retrieve the latest dependency tree for `github-pages` that is consistent with the Gemfile (here we do not specify the version, so we grab the latest release) and update our local dependency tree.

-Test the changes by running `jekyll serve` and verifying website functionality before committing and pushing the changes.
+Test the changes by running `bundle exec jekyll serve` and verifying website functionality before committing and pushing the changes.

 ### License
 The following directories and their content are Copyright Mark Sayson.
 You may not reuse their content without my permission: